larkwt96/personal-finances/README.md

   * You can close/downgrade the account before the first annual fee
 * 5% cash back on food, gas, travel but during limited times
   * I'm pretty sure these are for families with high expenses

+## Churning

+Credit card churning is when you open lots of credit cards, get the rewards, and then close it.
+It's not great for your credit score, so it's generally not advised unless you absolutely know you're not taking out any loans (car, mortgage, personal) in the next two years.
+If you're credit score is above 800, then even then, it's probably fine.
+If you have really old lines of credit, be sure to close the accounts not downgrade them since leaving them open will lower your average age of credit lines.
+Finally, don't spend money you wouldn't have just to get the reward.
+That defeats the purpose.

+## Recomendation

+I'm no expert, but here's what I know.

+Open a credit card to build credit.
+Once your credit score's high enough to get good reward cards, get 3-5 more.
+If you want, go up to 10 cards, but only do this if you don't plan on applying for car or mortgage loans within 1-2 years.
+The credit score dents are small and don't stay very long.

 # Guide to Investing